kingg22/ktorgen/samples/java-lib/README.md

 # Java library example

-This module contains an example of a Java code "library"
+This module contains an example of a Java library

 THIS IS JUST AN EXAMPLE, is not recommended, but KSP works with java code.
 KSP needs to be applied with kotlin gradle plugin to work.